Twin paradox: History

-In his famous paper on special relativity in 1905, Albert Einstein deduced that when two clocks were brought together and synchronized, and then one was moved away and brought back, the clock which had undergone the traveling would be found to be lagging behind the clock which had stayed put.
+In his famous paper on special relativity in 1905, Albert Einstein deduced that for two stationary and synchronous clocks that are placed at points A and B, if the clock at A is moved along the line AB and stops at B, the clock that moved from A would lag behind the clock at B. He stated that this result would also apply if the path from A to B was polygonal or circular.
 Einstein considered this to be a natural consequence of special relativity, not a paradox as some suggested, and in 1911, he restated and elaborated on this result as follows (with physicist Robert Resnick's comments following Einstein's):

-In 1911, Paul Langevin gave a "striking example" by describing the story of a traveler making a trip at a Lorentz factor of γ = 100 (99.995% the speed of light).
-The traveler remains in a projectile for one year of his time, and then reverses direction.
-Upon return, the traveler will find that he has aged two years, while 200 years have passed on Earth.
-During the trip, both the traveler and Earth keep sending signals to each other at a constant rate, which places Langevin's story among the Doppler shift versions of the twin paradox.
-The relativistic effects upon the signal rates are used to account for the different aging rates.
-The asymmetry that occurred because only the traveler underwent acceleration is used to explain why there is any difference at all, because "any change of velocity, or any acceleration has an absolute meaning".
+In 1911, Paul Langevin gave a "striking example" by describing the story of a traveller making a trip at a Lorentz factor of γ = 100 (99.995% the speed of light).
+The traveller remains in a projectile for one year of their time, and then reverses direction.
+Upon return, the traveller will find that, having aged two years, 200 years have passed on Earth.
+During the trip, both the traveller and Earth keep sending signals to each other at a constant rate, which places Langevin's story among the Doppler shift versions of the twin paradox.
+The relativistic effects upon the signal rates are used to account for the different ageing rates.
+The asymmetry that occurred because only the traveller underwent acceleration is used to explain why there is any difference at all, because "any change of velocity, or any acceleration has an absolute meaning".